bobgeis/js-space-rocks/readme.md

 * Z activates the Omega 13: "Enough time to undo a single mistake"

-## "Story"
+## "Story" & Objectives

 Oh No!
 Some hooligans are dumping space rocks in to Subspace Locus 1457 again!

-Luckily, because this has happened before, a dedicated destroy and rescue ship is posted there.
+Luckily, a dedicated rescue and rock-buster ship is already prepped and on-site.
 That's you!

-Try to keep the Locus safe for travelers.
+Try to keep the toroidal Subspace Locus 1457 safe for travelers.
+If any ships get hit by rocks, pick up the lifepods and deliver them to the medbay in the North East quadrant for treatment.
+If you pick up any crystallized minerals from busted rocks, deliver those to the prospector base in the South West quadrant for analysis.
+If you get into a jam, hopefully you have enough charge on your Omega-13 to try again.
 Good luck!

-## Objectives

-* Ships - try to help the transports cross the zone safely.
-* Lifepods - bring any lifepods you collect to the medbay in the upper right.
-* Crystals - bring any crystals you collect to the prospector post in the lower left.

 ## Attributions